 The marathon and relay begin on St Patrick’s Street in the city centre.

-There will be major traffic restrictions throughout the city on Bank Holiday Monday, but the general advice is to use the city’s Ring and Link roads when possible.
+There will be major traffic restrictions throughout the city on race day but the general advice is to use the city’s Ring and Link roads when possible.
 You can drive into the city centre, but allow plenty of time to get to your start line.
 Contra-flows will operate in the Jack Lynch Tunnel, on the South Ring Road to Mahon and on the South City Link.
 A full list of roads affected is available to download here.

 City and suburban bus services will be restricted because of the race – details will be posted as soon as they are available.

 There are five relay stages, for teams of two to five individuals.
 Each team member completes their leg(s) before handing over their team’s wristband (you’ll find that in your race pack at registration) to their team mate at the fixed changeover points.

 NB: We’re using a chip-in-bib timing system.
 The chip will be integrated into your race number.
 If you don’t have your race bib with you on the morning, you won’t get an electronic time for your race.

 The team member who will cross the finish line must wear the number prefixed by the letter E.